collective/awesome-volto/README.md

 # awesome-volto

-A curated list of things that makes Volto awesome.
+A curated list of things that make Volto awesome.
 Please feel free to contribute directly or send a PR!

 ## Contents